 Market Risk on the portfolio is assessed and managed through measures such as price value of one basis point, value-at-risk, stop loss and net overnight open position limits.
 The risk associated with our banking book is also measured through metrics such as duration of equity, earnings at risk and liquidity gap limits.
-The limits are stipulated in our Investment Policy, Asset Liability Management Policy and Derivatives Policy which are reviewed and approved by local Management Committee (MC).
+The limits are stipulated in our Investment Policy, Asset Liability Management Policy and Derivatives Policy which are reviewed and approved by Local Management Committee.

 The Asset Liability Management Committee (ALM Committee) comprises senior management and senior executives.
-ALM meets periodically and reviews the Bank's business profile and its impact on asset liability management and determines the asset liability management strategy in light of the current and expected business environment.
-ALM reviews the overall portfolio position and the interest rate and liquidity gap positions on the banking book.
+ALM meets periodically and reviews the Bank's business profile and its impact on asset liability management and determines the asset liability management strategy considering the current and expected business environment.
+ALM reviews the overall portfolio position and the interest rate and liquidity gap positions.
 ALM also sets deposit and benchmark lending rates.
-The Market Risk Management Team, in consultation with TRD recommends changes in risk policies and controls and the processes and methodologies for quantifying and assessing market risks.
-Risk limits including position limits and stop loss limits are monitored by the TRD and MRM and reviewed periodically.
+The Market Risk Management Team, in consultation with Front Office recommends changes in risk policies, controls, processes and methodologies for quantifying and assessing market risks.
+Risk limits including position limits and stop loss limits are monitored by the Front Office and MRM and reviewed periodically.
 Foreign exchange risk is monitored through the net overnight open position limit.
-Interest rate risk is measured through the use of re-pricing gap analysis and duration analysis.
+Interest rate risk is measured using re-pricing gap analysis and duration analysis.
 Interest rate risk is further monitored through interest rate risk limits approved by ALM.